Archdiocese of Boston lifts mask mandate for Masses

 Face coverings will not be required during Masses in the Archdiocese of Boston starting Feb.
-28, it was announced Thursday.
+28.

-The diocese includes Plainville, Wrentham, Norfolk and Foxboro in The Sun Chronicle coverage area.
+The diocese includes the local communities of Foxboro, Plainville, Wrentham and Norfolk.

-Priests, deacons, and ministers also will not be required to wear masks during the distribution of Holy Communion, the archdiocese said.
+Priests, deacons, and ministers also will not be required to wear masks during the distribution of Holy Communion, the archdiocese said in a statement last week.

 However, church pastors can still require parishioners to wear masks beyond Feb.
 28 if they choose to do so, based on their knowledge of the needs of the community, diocese officials said.